Written By Shubham Verma

 Facebook-parent Meta Platforms said on Tuesday it would cut 10,000 jobs, just four months after it let go 11,000 employees, the first Big Tech company to announce a second round of mass layoffs.
-Also Read - Instagram gets a new Collaborative Collections feature: What it does, how it works
+Also Read: Meta Wants Employees To Build The Metaverse 5X Faster Using AI

 The layoffs are part of a wider restructuring at Meta that will see the company flatten its organizational structure, cancel lower-priority projects and reduce its hiring rates as part of the move.
 The news sent Meta’s shares up 2% in premarket trading.
-Also Read - Whatsapp wants to give you more control over disappearing messages: Here’s how
+Also Read: WhatsApp For iOS Gets A Fresh Liquid Glass Makeover Inspired By iOS 26

 The move underscores Zuckerberg’s push to turn 2023 into the “Year of Efficiency” with promised cost cuts of $5 billion in expenses to between $89 billion and $95 billion.